petsc/petsc/doc/install/multibuild.rst

    :class: yellow

-   If one still suspects malfeasance due to ``configure`` caching, or some corruption has occured due to a faulty ``configure`` one may use the nuclear option ``--with-clean``.
+   If one still suspects malfeasance due to ``configure`` caching, or some corruption has occurred due to a faulty ``configure`` one may use the nuclear option ``--with-clean``.
 This will **permanently delete all build files, including installed packages** under ``$PETSC_DIR/$PETSC_ARCH`` (effectively a "clean slate") before runnning ``configure``.
 The only thing preserved during this process is the